Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 To become a caregiver, you must meet the following qualifications:

-• Must not assist more than three (3) registered patients
+- Assisting no more than three (3) registered patients

 As mentioned earlier, minors in Kentucky need a caregiver to access medical marijuana.
 This caregiver must be the child’s custodial parent or legal guardian responsible for their healthcare decisions.